eprovidel/ml-ensembles-evaluation-paper/README.md

 folder contains both Twitter15 and Twitter16 datasets.
 As specified by the original authors: *"Note that constrained by the terms of Twitter service, we cannot contain the content of the rest of the tweets.
-Data users can obtain the sepcifics based on the provided tweet IDs and uids by their own."*
+Data users can obtain the specifics based on the provided tweet IDs and uids by their own."*